Mr Bill Barr

-I have 3 children currently at Kirkby Stephen Primary School.
-As a parent I care that every child should be given the opportunity to fulfil their full potential and that their years in education are stimulating and fun.
+My three children have all attended Kirkby Stephen Primary School.
+As a parent, I care that every child should be given the opportunity to fulfil their full potential and that their years in education are stimulating and fun.

 I am a qualified physiotherapist and have gained experience on many different committees, which hopefully will enable me as a governor to contribute to the school in continuing the excellent progress it has made.

 It is very rewarding to belong to the governing body, responding to the responsibilities and challenges involved and working in partnership with so many people to ensure that the pupils have a happy and secure environment in which to develop and achieve their potential.
 From my children's enjoyment and achievements it is evident the school continues to thrive.

 I have worked in education and social work for over forty years, including a considerable period supporting schools with safeguarding, child protection and SEN. In my more recent roles, working in a neighbouring local authority, I have represented Education on the Local Children's Safeguarding Board and Executive.

 Having recently opted to work part time as Safeguarding Unit Manager, I am now in a position to take up some voluntary opportunities and I am delighted take up the chance to support the children and staff at KSPS.